mousepawmedia/devdocs/source/tools/cpp.rst

     There was a major bug in the last version of GCC5 for Ubuntu 14.04 which prevented our code from compiling.

-We'll start by installing Clang.
+We'll start by installing Clang and LLVM.
 This is in the core repositories.
 We require Clang 3.4 or later, but you should use the latest version available to you.

 ..  code-block:: bash

-    $ sudo apt install clang clang-format clang-tidy
+    $ sudo apt install llvm lldb clang clang-format clang-tidy

+..
+NOTE:: AddressSanitizer requires ``llvm-symbolizer`` to exist in the environment path,
+    but only ``llvm-symbolizer-3.8`` existed in :file:`/usr/bin` for me, thus AddressSanitizer could not see it.
+I was able to quickly fix this by running :code:`$ sudo ln -s /usr/bin/llvm-symbolizer-3.8 /usr/bin/llvm-symbolizer`.

 Although GCC is available through the core repositories, we like using the latest stable compiler builds.
 You can install those via...